-- Jackson County Transit operates its programs and services without regard to race, color, national origin, sex, creed (religion), age, and disability in accordance with Title VI of the Civil Rights Act and related statutes.
-Any person who believes she or he has been aggrieved by any unlawful discriminatory practice may file a complaint with Jackson County Transit. - For more information on Jackson County Transit's civil rights program, and the procedures to file a complaint, contact (828) 586-0233 TDD/TTY: 711 or (800) 735-2962; email aprilalm@jacksonnc.org; or visit our administrative office at 1148 Haywood Road, Sylva, NC 28779.
-For more information, visit www.JacksonCountyTransit.com. - > If information is needed in another language, contact (828) 586-0233. - A complainant may file a complaint directly with the North Carolina Department of Transportation by filing with the Office of Civil Rights, External Civil Rights Section, 1511 Mail Service Center, Raleigh, NC 27699-1511, Attention: Title VI Nondiscrimination Program; phone: 919-508-1808 or 800-522-0453, or TDD/TTY: 800-735-2962. - A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington, DC 20590.
+- JCT operates its programs and services without regard to race, color, national origin, sex, creed (religion), age, and disability in accordance with Title VI of the Civil Rights Act and related statutes.
+Any person who believes she or he has been aggrieved by any unlawful discriminatory practice may file a complaint with JCT. - For more information on JCT's civil rights program, and the procedures to file a complaint, contact 828-586-0233); email ntaylor@jacksonnc.org; or visit our administrative office at 1148 Haywood Road, Sylva, NC 28779.
+For more information, visit www.JacksonCountyTransit.com. - ➤ If information is needed in another language, contact 828-586-0233. - A complainant may file a complaint directly with the North Carolina Department of Transportation by filing with the Office of Civil Rights, External Civil Rights Section, 1511 Mail Service Center, Raleigh, NC 27699-1511, Attention: Title VI Nondiscrimination Program; phone: 919-508-1808 or 800-522-0453, or TDD/TTY: 800-735-2962. - A complainant may file a complaint directly with the Federal Transit Administration by filing a complaint with the Office of Civil Rights, Attention: Title VI Program Coordinator, East Building, 5th Floor-TCR, 1200 New Jersey Ave., SE, Washington, DC 20590.

-- The notice will be posted in its entirety on our website and in any documents and reports we distribute. - The notice will be posted in our offices and inside our vehicles. - Ads in newspapers and other publications shall include the following: "Jackson County Transit operates without regard to race, color, national origin, sex, creed (religion), age or disability.
-For more information on Jackson County Transit's Title VI program or how to file a discrimination complaint, please contact April Alm, Title VI Coordinator at (828) 586-0233; aprilalm@jacksonnc.org." - The statement will be posted or provided in languages other than English, when appropriate.
+- The notice will be posted in its entirety on our website and in any documents and reports we distribute. - The notice will be posted in our offices and inside our vehicles. - Ads in newspapers and other publications shall include the following: "JCT operates without regard to race, color, national origin, sex, creed (religion), age or disability.
+For more information on JCT's Title VI program or how to file a discrimination complaint, please contact 828-586-0233; ntaylor@jacksonnc.org." - The statement will be posted or provided in languages other than English, when appropriate.